akmalgomal3/backend-boilerplate/README.md

     ```bash
     docker-compose up -d
     ```

-5. Run the project.
+5. Setup prometheus yaml file and set the target url for monitoring the application.
     ```bash
+    - job_name: 'nestjs'
+      scrape_interval: 5s
+      static_configs:
+        - targets: ['localhost:3000'] // change this to your base url
+    ```

+6. Run the project.
+    ```bash
     npm run start:dev
     ```
-6. This project uses Swagger for API documentation.
+7. This project uses Swagger for API documentation.
 You can access the Swagger UI at
     ```bash
     [base_url]/docs
     ```